mochacinno-dev/Graphica/docs/about.md

 ### Absolute Positioning

-Unlike many GUI frameworks, Graphica uses absolute positioning with x/y coordinates.
+Unlike many GUI frameworks, CocoaGUI uses absolute positioning with x/y coordinates.
 This:

 - **Simplifies** the learning curve (no layout managers to learn)
 - **Makes positioning predictable** (you control exactly where things go)